mdrohmann/dockerstra/systemd/docs/index.rst

   runs a container.
 This calls `start()` from docker-py_ with the options defined the ``startup`` part of the `composition document <composition>`_.
   If the container has not been created yet, the `create` step is executed too.
-  If the container is already running, nothing is done (silently!).
+  If the container is already running, nothing is done.
+Enable the debug mode if you want to be notified about skipped steps.

   **Arguments**:
     restart